THEOplayer/samples-android-sdk/Basic-Playback/README.md

    `implementation ':theoplayer@aar'` dependency in [app-level build.gradle] file accordingly.

-   Please check [THEOplayer How To's - THEOplayer Android SDK Integration] guide for more information about integrating THEOplayer Android SDK.
+   Please check [THEOplayer How To's - THEOplayer Android SDK Integration] guide for more information about integrating THEOplayer Android SDK, for example on configuring the `INTERNET` permission and `THEOPLAYER_LICENSE` in `AndroidManifest.xml`.

 3. Open _**THEO Basic Playback**_ application in Android Studio.